lundegaard/react-union.org/content/docs/scripts/cli.md

 ### **--release**

-If passed, the JS output will be optimized for production.
+If passed, the JavaScript output will be optimized for production.

 Available for the following scripts: `start`.